deferpanic/goweave/README.md

   * tracing
     (ex: print out the value of this variable in a pkg)

+  * dealing with legacy code
+    (ex: overriding a method/API w/minimum of work)

 ### Examples:

 The example folder has some examples you might wish to look at.